andrewmatsa/light_bot/README.md

 2) Create a new group.
 Add your bot to the group.
 Now everyone can join the group and receive notifications about disconnections or connections

+3) ESP32 flashing.
-3) esp32 flashing.
-Upload firmware to the board with pycharm with plugin or thonny I choose thonny since it's faster https://thonny.org/
+ESP32 flashing: Upload firmware to the board using PyCharm with a plugin or Thonny.
+I choose Thonny since it's faster and easier. https://thonny.org/

 Open thonny